Anne de Boismilon is a Sorbonne-educated historian, television producer and documentary filmmaker

 Anne first ventured into investigative journalism in 1974 when, under the pseudonym of Anne Florentin and in conjunction with Elizabeth Antebi, she wrote the "The Pink Squad of Madame Claude", an exposé of the most notorious and highly profitable up-market prostitution racket in the Paris of the 1970’s.

 This book, which sold 100,000 copies, is both a serious and humorous portrait of the rich and famous clients of Madame Claude: industry tycoons, real estates magnates, world leaders, politicians and film stars from the Middle East, Africa, Europe & the United States.

 Among her many contributions to breaking bulletins, war coverage and documentaries, Anne wrote and co-directed a widely acclaimed film on the French Foreign Legion “Des Hommes Sans Nom”.

 This 90-minute documentary combines the history of the French Foreign Legion with an insight into the contemporary duties of this unique, prestigious unit of the French Army.
 The film was shot over the course of a year in all the locations in which the Legion is still stationed, from the jungles in French Guyana to the desert of Eastern Africa (Djibouti).

-At ’60 Minutes’, as Associate Producer, Anne de Boismilon covered:
+At ’60 minutes’, as Associate Producer, Anne de Boismilon covered:

-stories portraying world leaders from Ferdinand Marcos (Philippines) to King Hassan II (Morocco) & Yasser Arafat;
+- Stories portraying world leaders from Ferdinand Marcos (Philippines) to King Hassan II (Morocco) & Yasser Arafat

-religious leaders such as Pope John Paul II & the Dalai Lama;
+- Religious leaders such as Pope John Paul II & the Dalai Lama

-numerous world crises like the takeover of the Golden Temple in the Punjab (India) & the imposition of the martial law in Poland;
+- Numerous world crises like the takeover of the Golden Temple in the Punjab (India) & the imposition of the martial law in Poland

-prominent stage & screen personalities such as the tenor Placido Domingo and the Greek movie star-politician Melina Mercouri.
+- Prominent stage & screen personalities such as the tenor Placido Domingo and the Greek movie star-politician Melina Mercouri

-Thirty years before #MeToo, correspondent Diane Sawyer, producer Anne de Boismilon and investigative reporter Craig Pyes undertook for ‘60 Minutes‘ what turned out to be a foundational investigation of sexual abuse in the modeling industry.
+Thirty years before #MeToo, correspondent Diane Sawyer, producer Anne de Boismilon and investigative reporter Craig Pyes undertook for ‘60 minutes‘ what turned out to be a foundational investigation of sexual abuse in the modeling industry.
 It uncovered victim accounts of young women sent abroad to Paris, alleging that they have been sexually harassed, drugged and raped by world’s top agents and their wealthy friends.
-This story « American girls in Paris », aired on ‘60 Minutes’ in December 1988, had a cataclysmic reaction in the modeling industry and resulted- at least for a time- in widespread change.
+This story « American girls in Paris », aired on ‘60 minutes’ in December 1988, had a cataclysmic reaction in the modeling industry and resulted- at least for a time- in widespread change.

-In collaboration with world class television correspondents such as Harry Reasoner, Diane Sawyer, Lesley Stahl, Morley Safer, Steve Kroft and Mike Wallace, Anne de Boismilon earned four National News and Documentary Emmy Awards nominations and won one Emmy Award for her work on the mafia in Palermo.
+In collaboration with world class television correspondents such as Harry Reasoner, Diane Sawyer, Lesley Stahl, Morley Safer, Steve Kroft and Mike Wallace, Anne de Boismilon earned four National News and Documentary Emmy Awards nominations and won one Emmy Award for her work on the Mafia in Palermo.

 She also achieved the highly regarded 17th Annual AWRT (American Women in Radio and Television Inc.) for her television reportage on women’s issues in the Soviet Union, as well as other news media industry accolades.

-In 1993 Anne de Boismilon joined ABC NEWS magazine Primetime Live as a freelance producer where she produced segments in Vietnam and South Korea.
+- In 1993 Anne de Boismilon joined ABC NEWS magazine Primetime Live as a freelance producer where she produced segments in Vietnam and South Korea.

-- In 2006 she co-directed a one hour long documentary “ Pablo Picasso, a Private Portrait “.
+- In 2006 she co-directed with the late ‘60 minutes' Producer William McClure a one hour long documentary ‘Pablo Picasso, a private portrait ‘.